oslokommune/ukeweb_designsystem/src/organisms/cards/card/card.md

 ### Blocks

 This pattern has two blocks, one named "content" and one named "extraContent".
 Content passed to the block will render inside the content box.
-Content passed to the extraContent block will be in a div under the card, which is outside of the anchor tag of the card.
+Content passed to the extraContent block will be in a div under the card, which is outside of the anchor tag of the card, but will appear as though it is inside the card.

 ### Data Fields